Can Tesla Realistically Ramp Model 3 To 10,000 Units Per Week In 2018?

 Essentially, Tesla does not even seem to have sufficient parking for its current activities.
 This is understandable given the comparisons with NUMMI discussed above.

-In 2016, Tesla, while producing only about 80,000 cars, had more employees than NUMMI had when it was producing about 4 time as many cars.
+In 2016, Tesla, while producing only about 80,000 cars, had more employees than NUMMI had when it was producing about 4 times as many cars.
 Tesla's employment number has increased since then in anticipation of Model 3 production.
 The employment will increase again once Model 3 production begins.

 Given this backdrop, let's look at what Tesla needs to do to get to the 500,000 capacity (or approximately 400,000 Model 3 capacity).